sashinpivotal/cnd-k8s-instructor-notes/cnd-k8s-instructor-notes.md

   - strip out as much as from yur spring boot app - faster start up
   - stopping micro-services?? challenge
   - scalabilty

+- pcf gorouter handles ingress traffic
+- pcf handles unregistering app from routing table first before terminating it, k8s is not so good on that
+- k8s is a toolbox not paas
+- it does not handle networking either
+- Read the references in this lab, it is using the same solution

+- why we need prestop hook, the terminiating time, and routing table update
+  - completely asynchronous
+  - what benefit does it give? making systems simpler, no mutex required engineering decision by k8s, routes in the etcd
+  - deregistration of a terminated app from routing does not occur before terminaing the pod
+  - empirical evidence of 10 seconds - why do not care about the dration as long as it is not 6 months - not much risk to the overall performance you apps might be different - you need to test around and tune it making 100 seconds will make disposability hard - you want your system to start fast and shut down fast

+    pcf platform operators are involved, security voluntability, developer says this is is the state of the applicastions rip infrastruure under you

+    k8s could work the same way,

+- is there any higher-level construct that unnecessiate the pre-stop?
+- what about blue-green deployment?
+Are you relying pcf to do that or do you roll out your custom steps?

+- solution pattern: drain?? prestop, what about the traffic in the process of being handled drain - I am not going to

+- does bootImageBuild anything about k8s?
+  k8s directory does not have to be within pal-tracker

+- changing to v0 is to make deployment change
+- we need v2, but we don't need v3

+- is it good practice to have k8s and code single platform
+- pros and cons
+- 12 factor says the separation of configuration
+- simplicity in one repo (Mike G)

 # Scaling an App with Kubernetes--------